Damon-Crutchfield/smart-image-processor/README.md

 # Smart Image Processor

-**A Python-powered image processing tool that enhances images, detects objects, recognizes faces, extracts text, and applies custom filters.**
+**A Python-powered tool to enhance images, detect objects, recognize faces, extract text, and apply custom filters.
+Built for both personal and professional use, with optional REST API integration.**

 ## Features

 1. **Image Enhancement**
-   - Automatic brightness, contrast, and color adjustments.
+   - Automatically adjust brightness, contrast, and sharpness.
-   - Noise reduction and sharpening filters.
+   - Apply artistic filters like grayscale and sepia.

 2. **Object Detection**
-   - Detect objects in images using pre-trained YOLO models.
+   - Detect objects using pre-trained YOLO models.
-   - Draw bounding boxes around detected objects with labels.
+   - Draw bounding boxes and label detected objects.

 3. **Facial Recognition**
-   - Identify and highlight faces in images.
+   - Highlight faces in images.
-   - Optional: Blur or replace faces for privacy concerns.
+   - Optional: Blur or mask faces for privacy.

 4. **OCR (Optical Character Recognition)**
    - Extract text from images using Tesseract OCR.
-   - Export extracted text to a file.
+   - Export text to a `.txt` file.

-5. **Custom Filters**
-   - Apply artistic filters like grayscale, sepia, and cartoon effects.

-6. **Batch Processing**
+5. **Batch Processing**
-   - Resize and format multiple images in one go.
+   - Resize and reformat multiple images simultaneously.

-7. **Optional REST API**
+6. **Optional REST API**
    - Upload and process images via an API built with Flask.

 ---